CliMA/ClimaOcean.jl/docs/src/interface_fluxes.md

 # Interface fluxes

 `ClimaOcean`'s `OceanSeaIceModel` has essentially two goals:

-    1. Manage time-stepping multiple component models forward simulatneously,
+1. Manage time-stepping multiple component models forward simultaneously,
 2. Compute and/or pass fluxes between the component models.

-This page describes how OceanSeaIceModel computes fluxes at the interfaces between component models.
+This page describes how [`OceanSeaIceModel`](@ref) computes fluxes at the interfaces between component models.

 ## Computing the neutral drag coefficient